Traverse City Restaurant Week - NewsBreak

 When war came to Europe on Thursday, it was delivered with terrifying force and a blunt warning.
 After months of military buildup, thinly veiled threats and frenzied speculation, the scale of Russian President Vladimir Putin’s plans was finally made clear.
 In a pre-dawn address on Russian television, Putin announced...

+LOUISVILLE, Ky.
+(AP) — The shooting death of Breonna Taylor was front and center on the first day of a criminal trial for the only police officer charged in the deadly 2020 raid.
+Brett Hankison, now a former Louisville police officer, fired 10 shots in the raid, none of...

-ST. PAUL, Minn., Feb 24 (Reuters) - A jury was set to deliberate for a second day on Thursday on whether three former Minneapolis police officers denied George Floyd his civil rights by failing to come to the aid of the handcuffed Black man pinned beneath another officer's knee.
-Tou...
+ST. PAUL, Minn., Feb 24 (Reuters) - A jury met to deliberate for a second day on Thursday on whether three former Minneapolis police officers denied George Floyd his civil rights by failing to come to the aid of the handcuffed Black man pinned beneath another officer's knee.
+Tou Thao,...

-The Centers for Disease Control and Prevention (CDC) on Wednesday said younger males should consider waiting longer between doses of the Pfizer-BioNTech and Moderna COVID-19 vaccines in order to reduce the risk of a rare form of heart inflammation.
-In an update on its website, the agency suggested an eight-week...
+Russian President Vladimir Putin claimed Thursday that he was “forced” to order military action in Ukraine.
+Putin made the comments in a Kremlin meeting with Russian business leaders, according to The Associated Press, calling the invasion a “forced measure” due to Western “intransigence” over security concerns.

 Comments / 0